-Day tour by Ferry AUD$295 (Adult)
+Day tour by Ferry AUD$395 (Adult)

-AIRPORT TRANSFERS NOT INCLUDED
+FERRY TERMINAL TRANSFERS NOT INCLUDED

 - Mini bus or 4WD vehicle with experienced driver / guide and comprehensive commentary

-Scenic flight to/from Bathurst Island.
+Ferry to/from Bathurst Island.

-Visiting the progressive Aboriginal community of Wurrumiyanga, the museum and early mission precinct.
+Join local guide and tour the progressive Aboriginal community of Wurrumiyanga, the museum and early mission precinct.

 Being taken through art and craft centres and see the artists at work.